felicia27/anonymization-tool/README.md

 ## Installation

+Create a text file named `.env`, if you do not already have one.
-Put your firebase credentials to `.env`.
+Put your firebase credentials in the `.env`.

 .env file should look like this